debops/debops/docs/ansible/roles/debops.ldap/ldap-access.rst

 can look for the URN: ``posix:urn:*:app1``. hosts which are meant only for development, can look for URN: ``posix:urn:dev:*``, and so on.

-The default glob pattern used by hosts is defined in the :envvar:`ldap__host_urn_pattern` variable and can be accessed by other Ansible roles via ``ansible_local.ldap.host_urn_pattern`` local fact.
-The default URN pattern defined by the role is:
+The glob patterns used by DebOps are defined in the ``ldap__*_urn_patterns`` variables and can be accessed by other Ansible roles via ``ansible_local.ldap.urn_patterns`` local fact.
+The default URN pattern defined by the :ref:`debops.ldap` role is:

-- ``host:<hostname>:*``
+- ``deploy:<deployment>``

-This should match all URNs that specify the hostname with any other identifier defined as a suffix, for example a value that defines a POSIX account on the ``server1`` host:
+The ``<deployment>`` is set using :ref:`debops.machine` role Ansible local facts and can be set as ``development``, ``integration``, ``staging`` or ``production``.
+POSIX accounts or groups which define a specific URN-like string will be present on a specific set of hosts.
+For example, to ensure that a given UNIX account is present on production hosts, add the ``host`` attribute with value:

-- ``posix:urn:host:server1:any``
+- ``posix:urn:deploy:production``

+By default any URN-like pattern that matches a given LDAP entry will be included in search result.
+To change that and, for example, match both URN pattern and specific host/domain, you need to edit the LDAP search filters in the roles that use them.

 Examples of LDAP search queries